ghoomfrog/universe/computer science/compressed chunk image format.md

 ## Macros

-If the macro existence is 1, an 8-bit array count + 1 and macro definitions immediately follow the palette (or header if there is no palette).
+If the macro existence is 1, an 8-bit macro count + 1 and macro definitions immediately follow the palette (or header if there is no palette).
 Each macro contains an 8-bit chunk count + 1 followed by [chunks](#chunks).

 ## Chunks